 Outstanding questions from webinar

-Has MHA though about connecting with Anna Chaplaincy?
+Has MHA thought about connecting with Anna Chaplaincy?

 MHA Chaplaincy always looks for opportunities to work in partnership with others.
 We hope to invite Anna Chaplaincy to a future webinar to hear more about their work.